Christopher Whall: Stained glass manual

 Whall's experienced his work as a stained glass artist and teacher as a vocation.
 While an instructor at the Central School of Art and Crafts, Whall was encouraged by school director, William Lethaby to write an instructional book about his craft.
 The book, Stained Glass Work, was published in London by John Hogg in 1905.
-Whall's manual, was part of a series of books, which included the following manuals: lettering by Edward Johnston, silverwork by Henry Wilson, bookbinding by Douglas Cockerell and wood-carving by George Jack.
+Whall's manual was part of a series of books, which included the following manuals: lettering by Edward Johnston, silverwork by Henry Wilson, bookbinding by Douglas Cockerell and wood-carving by George Jack.
 This series has been almost in continuous print since the early 1900s, and continues to be influential today.

 The move to Ravenscourt Park

 In 1907, Whall decided to establish his own studio-workshop and took over the building at 1 Ravenscourt Park, Hammersmith.
 The site, was formerly used by his friend Charles Spooner, the architect, as a furniture making workshop.
 Whall hired Spooner to convert the upper floor and attic into a large studio with several large windows for cartooning and glass-painting, and the ground floor into a glazing workshop and kiln room.
-The building was used by Whall and his apprentices during 1907-1908, but the conversion was not fully completed until 1909.
+The building was used by Whall and his apprentices during 1907–1908, but the conversion was not fully completed until 1909.
 Whall's studio included innovative labor-saving devices, including "an improved tray for loading painted glass into the kiln and an easily movable glass-painting easel".

 Whall's studio-workshops were always collaborative in nature.
-Whall fostered an environment where experimenting and continually learning was key, even for the instructor.
-He stocked the workshop with plants, insects, and items from nature for inspiration for colour and design.
+He fostered an environment where experimenting and continually learning was key, even for the instructor.
+He stocked the workshop with plants, insects and items from nature for inspiration for colour and design.
 A Greater London Council blue plaque on the Ravenscourt Park house commemorates his life there.

 Later career and death

 By the early 1920s, Whall was suffering from the early stages of leukemia.
-He handed over the management of his studio to stained glass designer and former pupil, Edward Woore.
+He handed over the management of his studio to stained glass designer and former pupil Edward Woore.
 Despite his illness, Whall continued to design and do some glass-painting, using a specially constructed adjustable chair.

-In 1922, at the age of 73, Whall created the firm of Whall & Whall LImited, naming himself and his daughter Veronica as co-directors.
+In 1922, at the age of 73, Whall created the firm of Whall & Whall Limited, naming himself and his daughter Veronica as co-directors.
 She was a skilled stained glass artist and craftsman and created a number of stained glass works under the firm's name.

 Whall's health continued to decline and he died on 23 December 1924, at the age of 75.
-Whall & Whall, under the management of Veronica Whall continued on long after her father's death.
+Whall & Whall, under the management of Veronica Whall continued long after her father's death.